 After posting the picture above on social media, I had a lot of interest in how to play the marker game.
 The original great idea came from Cynthia Hitz in this post.
-It is a low prep way to review a story, chapter, or chapters of a novel.
+It is a low-prep way to review a story, chapter, or chapter of a novel.
 All you need are true/false statements.
 Many people have different versions of how they play this game.
 Here is my specific v version with 2 teams.

 Before starting, I project the rules, which are listed below.
 When I had tables, partners were across from each other at tables, and the inside circle would rotate after three statements to switch it up.
 Now that I am deskless, we just set up two lines facing each other.
 (Make sure students lean down to do a head check to make sure they will not bonk heads.
 This step may have been added for that reason:)

 Alternate – Have students sit on the floor with any object between them.
 Below you can see my Spanish 4 sitting on the carpet using mini stuffed animals.